 Our Eat Drink Play contributors reveal their favourite BYO restaurants.

-Ms Darlinghurst: Favourite: Vacanza Pizzeria, Surry Hills
+Ms Darlinghurst: Favourite: Vacanza Pizzeria, Surry Hills and Bronte

 Emilie’s Favourite: Phamish Vietnamese Cafe, Darlinghurst

 What could be better than sitting out in the open air, glass of your favourite wine in hand, and enjoying the sights, sounds and smells from the buzzing courtyard that is 248 Palmer Street?
 In this courtyard, nestled amongst Lucio’s Pizzeria, Kindness Café and Rosan Japanese Cuisine, sits Phamish Vietnamese Café.
 You won’t find any pho here, but they more than make up for it, with many tasty options of stir-fries, curries, noodle and rice dishes.
 Corkage is $4pp.

 Anne’s Favourite: Two Chaps, Marrickville

 I stand by my theory that some of the best places are hidden behind unassuming garage doors.
 Enter Two Chaps in Marrickville.
 Housed inside an industrial style garage, by day this joint offers artisan breads, house roasted coffee, and locally sourced organic produce which is served straight from the kitchen to your table.